 - 2 leaves bay

-Add grated ginger, 1/4 tsp turmeric, 1tsp red chili and mix.
+- Add grated ginger, ¼ teaspoon turmeric, 1tsp red chili and mix.

-Add finely chopped tomato and 2 tbsp tomato puree.
+- Add finely chopped tomato and 2 tablespoon tomato puree.